NanoHttpd/nanohttpd/README.md

 			<version>CURRENT_VERSION</version>
 		</dependency>

-Here you write your own subclass of *fi.iki.elonen.NanoHTTPD* to configure and to serve the requests.
+Here you write your own subclass of *org.nanohttpd.NanoHTTPD* to configure and to serve the requests.

 ### Develop a websocket based service